SpectraL519/cpp-ap/docs/tutorial.md

 A command-line argument beginning with a flag prefix (`--` or `-`) that doesn't match any of the specified optional arguments or a compound of optional arguments (only for short flags) is considered **unknown** or **unrecognized**.

-By default an argument parser will throw an exception if an unkown argument flag is encountered.
+By default an argument parser will throw an exception if an unknown argument flag is encountered.

 This behavior can be modified using the `unknown_arguments_policy` method of the `argument_parser` class, which sets the policy for handling unknown argument flags.